 Doctors don’t entirely understand why this symptom accompanies Chronic Fatigue Syndrome, so it’s difficult to understand how to specifically target this symptom with a treatment.
 However, doing what we can to improve brain-health, overall, is the best we can do, and walnuts are considered the top nut for brain health.

 According to Brain HQ “They have a significantly high concentration of DHA, a type of Omega-3 fatty acid.
 Among other things, DHA has been shown to protect brain health in newborns, improve cognitive performance in adults, and prevent or ameliorate age-related cognitive decline.”
-So including walnuts into your diet can perhaps help with this troubling symptom.
+So including walnuts into your diet may help with this troubling symptom.

 The fiber-rich, amino-acid-packed, blood sugar-stabilizing mood-booster